karimnagdii/EventSphere/README.md

 # Event Portal

 A full-stack event management portal built with React and Node.js.
-This application allows users to browse, create, and manage events with features including user authentication, real-time notifications, interactive maps, analytics dashboard, and social features.
+This application allows users to browse, create, and manage events with features including user authentication, real-time notifications, interactive maps, analytics dashboard.

 ## Features